Interested in Playing College Tennis? Start Here!

 Without significant play (and wins) in USTA Pro Circuit and tour-level events, a player is probably not ready to turn pro.

 College tennis is a huge time for player development and growth – 99.9 percent of our junior players will progress to college.
-ADVERTISEMENT From there, a small percentage will embark upon a pro tennis career.
+From there, a small percentage will embark upon a pro tennis career.
 Check out this New York Times story (may need a log-in) on 2020 US Open semifinalist and UCLA standout Jennifer Brady, and the decision to go to college.

 How many colleges have tennis programs?

-There are more than 1,100 women's programs and almost 950 men's programs in five different divisions as of the 2019-20 season:
+There are more than 1,100 women's programs and more than 950 men's programs in five different divisions as of the 2019-20 season: